Florence Diagnostic Center: Advanced technologies for accurate and safe diagnoses

 The offer of Fanfani

-Types of diagnostic imaging: radiation, magnetic fields and contrast media
+Types of diagnostic imaging: MRI, radiation and contrast media

-The diagnostic imaging examinations can use different technologies, each indicated for a specific purpose and according to the part of the body to be analyzed.
+Diagnostic imaging examinations can use different technologies, each indicated for a specific purpose and according to the body part to be analyzed.
 At our institute, we perform the following types of imaging:

-2. Diagnostics using magnetic fields: In examinations such as magnetic resonance imaging (MRI), magnetic fields make it possible to obtain detailed images of soft tissues and internal organs without the use of radiation.
+2. Diagnostics using magnetic fields: in examinations such as magnetic resonance imaging (MRI), magnetic fields allow detailed images of soft tissues and internal organs to be obtained without the use of radiation.
 MRI is particularly suitable for diagnosing problems in the brain, muscles, and joints.

-3. Use of contrast media: In some cases, contrast agents are used to enhance the visibility of specific organs or tissues.
-These substances, administered orally, intravenously or rectally, delineate the areas to be examined to provide clearer and more detailed images.
+3. Use of contrast agents: in some cases, contrast agents are used to enhance the visibility of specific organs or tissues.
+These substances, administered orally, intravenously or rectally, outline the areas to be analyzed to provide clearer and more detailed images.

 What is imaging used for and in what cases is it indicated?